senchalabs/docs-i18n/guides/command_advanced/README.md

 configuration option in one of the configuration files discussed below.
 If you know the command line option, it is a simple matter to add that option to a configuration file.

-For example, to specify the `name` parameter for `sencha generate app` in the configuration, add this line:
+For example, to specify the `ignore` parameter for `sencha compile` in the configuration, add this line:

-    sencha.generate.app#name=MyApp
+    sencha.compile#ignore=attic

-This particular property is not meaningful to specify in a configuration file, but it serves to illustrate the syntax.
+This particular setting is not necessarily a recommended practice, but it just serves to illustrate the syntax.
 The parts of the command that goes before the `#` are the Sencha Cmd commands separated by dots.
 Following the `#` is the option name.

 To set global options (like `debug` logging), do this: